Posted by: Northwest Eye in General on June 11, 2025

 A variety of factors can cause eye ulcers, and we understand that this can be concerning.
 Here are some common causes:

-- Infections: Bacterial, viral (such as herpes simplex), fungal, and parasitic infections are common culprits that can lead to discomfort and worry.
+- corneal abrasions and subsequent eye ulcers Bacterial, viral infections such as herpes simplex, fungal infections, and parasitic infections are common culprits that can lead to discomfort and worry.

-- Contact Lens Use: Improper use or hygiene of contact lenses can lead to corneal abrasions and subsequent eye ulcers, which can be quite distressing.
+- diabetes or autoimmune disorders Improper use or hygiene of contact lenses can lead to corneal abrasions and eye ulcers, which can be quite distressing.

 We are here to help you through this process and provide the support you need.